 |2.
 Course Objectives - |

-- demonstrate an understanding of the definition of sustainable gardens.
+- demonstrate an understanding of the definition of sustainable organic gardening & contrast with conventional organic gardening.

-- demonstrate the ability to manage soils, insects, plants and diseases in organic gardens.
+- manage pests including insects, weeds, and diseases in organic gardens.

 |3.
 Special Facilities and/or Equipment - |

 |Horticultural laboratory, sustainable garden, greenhouse, compost area, and related horticultural facilities and equipment.
 Students provide pruning shears with sheath, work boots, leather gloves and clothing for fieldwork. |